Oindrilapaul684/real_data_sync_app/README.md

 4. Modify the **Bucket Policy** to allow public access.
 5. Access your hosted website via the S3 bucket URL.

-## 🏗️ Future Enhancements
-🔹 Integration with a backend database
-🔹 Multi-user authentication
-🔹 Live cloud synchronization with AWS Lambda & DynamoDB

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository, raise issues, or submit pull requests.

 Name: Oindrila Paul
 Year: 3rd